Advice for Americans Buying Real Estate in France

 Should you wish to stay in France for more >90 days then you will need to obtain a Long Stay visa.
 Note that you can only apply for one type of visa at a time, so plan carefully as it is very difficult to change the status once in France, you would have to return to the USA to re-apply before returning with the new visa.

-Once you have lived in France for five continuous years, you may apply for a ‘carte de résident’.
-This is a renewable permanent residence permit that allows you to live in France for up to 10 years.
+Once you have lived in France for five continuous years, you may apply for a ‘carte de résident’, a renewable permanent residence permit that allows to live in France for up ten years.
+Highly skilled professionals, entrepreneurs and Tech start-up founders should consider the France Talent Visa.

-France is Cheaper than the USA & UK
+France is Cheaper than the USA and UK

 France is not a cheap place to live and taxes have a repuptation for being on the high side.
 So you may be suprised to learn that the average cost of living in France ($1363) is 35% less expensive than in the United States ($2112) and 24% less expensive than in the United Kingdom ($1804).
 France is ranked 29th vs 6th for the United States in the list of the most expensive countries in the world.
 And with the situation in the Euro area many US clients are looking to capitalise on the weak currency against the USD.